dgkim5360/today-i-found/README.rst

 Learn Vimscript the Hard Way
 http://learnvimscriptthehardway.stevelosh.com

-Stackoverflow: What is the difference between the vim plugin managers? https://vi.stackexchange.com/questions/388/what-is-the-difference-between-the-vim-plugin-managers
+StackExchange: What is the difference between the vim plugin managers? https://vi.stackexchange.com/questions/388/what-is-the-difference-between-the-vim-plugin-managers

 Vim tips and tricks
 https://www.cs.oberlin.edu/~kuperman/help/vim/home.html

-Stackoverflow: Escaped “escape” in key binding with :execute normal! is not getting escaped!
+StackExchange: Escaped “escape” in key binding with :execute normal! is not getting escaped!
 String is terminated in middle of remap https://vi.stackexchange.com/questions/8816/escaped-escape-in-key-binding-with-execute-normal-is-not-getting-escaped-st

 Use Vim as a Python IDE